 While most VPNs that leak are usually “free” there are plenty of paid counterparts that suffer from leakages too, and it’s important to avoid using them.
 Otherwise, you’re risking your privacy.

 I conducted an in-depth leak test on over 105 providers in the marketplace.
 I’ve created separate listings for VPNs that are dangerous (no leak protection) and secure (leak-free).
 Top 3 include:

 - NordVPN – For testing the Panamanian-provider, I reached out to a representative based in the United Kingdom to connect to one of their US servers.
 The results show that NordVPN successfully masked your true location, cloaking your IP address, WebRTC, and DNS address.

 - ExpressVPN – I tested the provider on several servers, including France, Australia, United Kingdom, and Germany.
 The provider did not leak our IPv4 address, WebRTC, or DNS.
-Although the Germany servers did display quite a few different DNS addresses, it still did not reveal our true location.
+Although the Germany servers did display quite a few different DNS addresses, ExpressVPN still did not reveal our true location.

 - Surfshark – I conducted tests on several locations, and have shown users the results on their Netherlands server.
 My IPv4 address is safe, WebRTC is undetectable, and DNS address is secure – indicating Surfshark offers strong privacy.

 VPNs allow your internet connection to pass through a secure and encrypted tunnel.
 They also hide your location by giving you a new IP address based on the server you select.